llvm/circt/README.md

 The CIRCT community is an open and welcoming community.
 If you'd like to participate, you can do so in a number of different ways:

 1) Join our [Discourse Forum](https://llvm.discourse.group/c/Projects-that-want-to-become-official-LLVM-Projects/circt/) on the LLVM Discourse server.
-To get a "mailing list" like experience click the bell icon in the upper right and switch to "Watching".
-It is also helpful to go to your Discourse profile, then the "emails" tab, and check "Enable mailing list mode".
+You can also do chat with us on [CIRCT channel](https://discord.com/channels/636084430946959380/742572728787402763) of LLVM discord server.

 2) Join our weekly video chat.
 Please see the [meeting notes document](https://docs.google.com/document/d/1fOSRdyZR2w75D87yU2Ma9h2-_lEPL4NxvhJGJd-s5pk/edit#)